CurtisAccelerate/GPTContextEngine/README.md

 2. Start the zsodur node.js server from https://github.com/zsodur/chatgpt-api-by-browser-script
 2.1 npm install
 2.2 npm start
 4. Load and run the AHK script.
 I use Scite4AHK for this.
+You must install JSON library from https://github.com/cocobelgica/AutoHotkey-JSON in same directory.